 No fancy title here.
 Peter Phillips is the only son of Princess Anne and 14th in line.

-When it comes to British throne succession, things can change in a heartbeat.
+When it comes to succession to the British Throne, things can change in a heartbeat.
 For now though, we can stick with this list.